There is no cure.

 About 0.5-1% of the world’s population has vitiligo2, with 2-5 million in the United States3.
 There is no cure.
 Although many treatment options are available to help restore skin color, (topical creams, systemic treatments, phototherapy, surgical skin grafting etc.) results vary widely between individuals and are often unsatisfactory4.

 TeVido Biodevices aims to change that.
-By creating a centralized therapy-as-a-service (TAAS) facility, TeVido will prepare cultured autologous melanocyte transplants for any physician, removing the need for the physician to staff and build infrastructure themselves, thereby enabling therapy for the masses.
-By serving many patients being treated by multiple physicians, TeVido will significantly enhance patient’s access to treatment while addressing regulatory concerns of culturing cells.
+By creating a centralized graft processing facility, TeVido will prepare cellular transplants for physicians, removing the need for the physician to staff and build infrastructure themselves.
+Finally, a well known, standard procedure will be available to patients who long to feel whole again.

 Video courtesy of Vitiligo Working Group (VWG)

 Points To Remember About Vitiligo